+House training a dog?
+I know how it feels.
 At nine years old, my Yorkie was still not fully housetrained.
 Rule of thumb when entering the house: Never go barefoot.
 You never knew where a little wet surprise might be.
 Smaller breeds may be harder to housetrain, but we were also to blame.
 With the entire household gone from 8 a.m. to 5 p.m. from the beginning, little Jessy didn’t stand a chance.
 At one point, we even tried doggie diapers.
-But she was too slick for that -- she easily slithered her way out of them.
+But she was too slick for that — she easily slithered her way out of them.

-If you're thinking of getting a puppy but aren’t quite sure if you have the patience and time to housetrain, read on.
+If you’re thinking of getting a puppy but aren’t quite sure if you have the patience and time for house training a dog, read on.
 I sought the help of some experts.
 No dog should be trained without his owner, but a few helping hands along the way isn’t bad either.
-Here are some tips:
+Here are some tips when it comes to house training a dog:

 1. Get a doggy bell